Political economy &

 In these projects, I examine how we should understand the fundamental moral values animating our politics and our economy.
-How have we understood values like freedom, equality, and democracy in the past?
-What do those understandings tell us about how to respond to the inequities of today?
+How should we understand values like freedom, inclusion, equality, and democracy?
+What do historical and moral understandings of these ideas tell us about how to respond to the inequities and exclusions of today?
 I write on these topics in areas such as constitutional theory, intellectual history, and political theory.

 In my book, I trace how ideas of democracy and economic power, which animated Progressive Era reformers, faded away by the late twentieth century, affecting how we think and act on issues like the financial crisis.

 - "Constructing Citizenship: Exclusion and Inclusion through the Governance of Basic Necessities".
 Forthcoming, Columbia Law Review (online here).
 This paper focuses on a particularly crucial—and often underappreciated—site for the construction and contestation of systemic inequality and exclusion: the provision of, and terms of access to, basic necessities like water, housing, or healthcare.
 We can think of these necessities as “public goods” in a broader moral and political sense: these are foundational goods and services that make other forms of social, economic, or political activity possible, and thus carry a greater moral and political importance.
 Precisely because of their importance, these goods create a unique kind of vulnerability: actors that can control or condition the provision of and access to these goods and services can in effect construct systematic forms of inequality and exclusion—which play a role in systemic racial and economic inequities.
 Conversely, equitable and inclusionary governance of these goods and services is critical to dismantling these structural inequalities and promoting a more inclusive and equitable social and economic order.

 Reconstructing the Administrative State in an Era of Economic and Democratic Crisis

 Harvard Law Review, Vol. 131 (2018), online via HLR here and SSRN here.